xenondevs/Docs/docs/nova/admin/setup.md

   url: https://example.com/resource_pack.zip
 ```

+!!! warning

+    It is important that the url you set here is a **direct** download link.

+### Automatic Resource Pack Hosting

-Or use Novas built-in way to automatically upload the resource pack after it changes.
-The auto-uploader can be configured
+You can also use Novas built-in way to automatically upload the resource pack after it changes.
-in the main config file ``plugins/Nova/configs/config.yml`` under ``resource_pack.auto_upload``.
+The auto-uploader can be configured in the main config file ``plugins/Nova/configs/config.yml`` under ``resource_pack.auto_upload``.

 There are currently three main ways to configure the auto-uploader:

-### Patreon Upload Service
+#### Patreon Upload Service

 [Patrons](https://www.patreon.com/xenondevs) are given access to upload to our servers.
 Due to hosting costs and the potential for abuse, this service is only available to Patrons and not available publicly.